prashantbhudwal/proj__hackerJobs-solo/README.md

 # About

-A simple movie watch-list app that has an add to cart functionality.
+A simple job board called HackerJobs that fetches job listings from Hacker News API and allows users to save jobs for later viewing.

 # Stack